tbogdala/woolycore/README.md

 ### Note for Windows Builds

-The `test_embeddings` unit test will fail under windows unless built with `-DWOOLY_STATIC=On` being passed to the initial run of cmake.
+The `test_embeddings` unit test will fail under windows unless built with `-DWOOLY_STATIC=On` being passed to the initial run of `cmake`.

 ## Git updates